 The visionary moves on.
 Generally, there’s one key stakeholder that is pushing the build initiative.
 He/she is convinced that the proprietary tech is absolutely imperative and spearheads the project.
 But, what happens when that person takes on a different role or leaves the company?
 The marketing organization is left with a bulky, expensive piece of technology without a passionate owner.

-In these situations, we’ve seen the team remaining try to keep up the momentum, but eventually, the juice doesn’t seem worth the squeeze and they scrap the proprietary tech for a trusted vendor.
+In these situations, we’ve seen the team that remains try to keep up the momentum, but eventually, the juice doesn’t seem worth the squeeze and they scrap the proprietary tech for a trusted vendor.

 So, Build or Buy?